RaviTejaNjr/Football_Player_Tracking/README.md

 ## Demo
-Please watch the demo here:
+Please watch the player tracking demo here:

 https://github.com/user-attachments/assets/f56f44f2-838d-4d20-afb8-b187a220aa53

 ## Run Locally or on Google Colab
-I have run the files both on my Local PC and on Google Colab.
+I have run the files both on my Local PC and on Google Colab.<br>
-Both the files can be found out in the Repo.
+Both the files can be found out in the Repo.<br>

-Please refer the name of the file carefully:
+<br>Please refer the name of the file carefully:

-Football_Player_Tracking_Local_GoogleColab.ipynb
+Football_Player_Tracking_Local_GoogleColab.ipynb<br>
 Football_Player_Tracking_Local_Machine.ipynb